New FlashfoodApp Helps Fight Food Waste And Offers Grocery Savings For Consumers

 What is the Flashfood App?

-We want to save money and so I took the liberty of signing up for the Flashfood app after a CBB fan asked if I had heard about it.
+We want to save money, so I signed up for the Flashfood app after a C.B.B. fan asked if I had heard about it.

-I had not heard about it so I thought it was new or I’ve been living under a rock because the Flashfood App is awesome.
+I had not heard about it, so I thought it was new, or I’d been living under a rock because the Flashfood App is awesome.

-It wasn’t until long-time CBB fan Christine McLean messaged me on Facebook to tell me all about it.
+Until long-time C.B.B. fan Christine McLean messaged me on Facebook to tell me about it.

 Here’s our conversation: